pblischak/polyploid-genotyping/ebg/README.md

 `ebg` is a C++ program for estimating genotypes from high throughput sequencing data and works on both diploids and polyploids.
-Input data include (1) a matrix of total read counts mapping to each site for each individual, (2) a matrix of reference read counts mapping to each site for each individual, and (3) a vector of sequencing error values for each locus.
+Input data include (1) a matrix of total read counts mapping to each site for each individual, (2) a matrix of ALT allele read counts mapping to each site for each individual, and (3) a vector of sequencing error values for each locus.
 Examples of each of these files can be found in the `data/` folder in the main GitHub repo and a walkthrough for how to analyze them is in the associated [GitHub pages website](http://pblischak.github.io/polyploid-genotyping).
 Missing data are also allowed and should be given a value of `-9`.
 These counts and error values are usually found in VCF files as the allele depth (AD) field for genotypes and the QUAL field for each site.